 - linux provides the /etc/cron.hourly, /etc/cron.dayly, /etc/cron.weekly and /etc/cron.monthly directories so that scripts can be placed there to be executed periodically - on solaris, if neither file cron.allow nor cron.deny exists, the solaris.jobs.user authoritation is checked - on solaris, cron manages its log directly.
 On linux and BSD it relies on syslog for that task - freeBSD has the periodic utility used to run scrips at directories periodically.
-With this utility, the scripts at /etc/periodic/daily, /etc/periodic/weekly ... are treated similar to the /etc/cron.dayly, /etc/cron.weekly directories in linux the at command introduction: logs, logfiles and syslogd log configuration rotating of logs logs
+With this utility, the scripts at /etc/periodic/daily, /etc/periodic/weekly ... are treated similar to the /etc/cron.dayly, /etc/cron.weekly directories in linux the at command systemd and the logs introduction: logs, logfiles and syslogd log configuration rotating of logs systemd and the logs